Naz2020/BVOC/Deliverables/D.1 Inception.md

    * Interviewee Name: Anas / Rachel
    * Interview Date: Feb 16, 2020
    * Consumer Segement: 18 and over
-   * Key Insights: Age instruction protection which allowed people to keep over 18 age posted hidden from teenagers. could be use without Wi-Fi connection app were to delete numbers of contacts that I have not reached out within a 6 month period of time
+   * Key Insights: Age instruction protection which allowed people to keep over 18 age posted hidden from teenagers. could be use    without Wi-Fi connection app were to delete numbers of contacts that have not reached out within a 6 month period of time
-   * Representative Quote: " flexibility is the secret of success "
+   * Representative Quote: " keep it update   "
-   * Hypotheses Validated: easy to get access to others
+   * Hypotheses Validated: be able to delete or block
-   * Assessment: must be able to block people if you get annoyed by them
+   * Assessment: nice to make the messages seen by other

 9. Interview 9 (Aziz)